Misikerr/Snake-Game/README.md

 ## 🎮 Features

+ - ✅ Classic Snake gameplay in the console
 - ⏱️ Real-time game timer
 - 🥇 High Score and Best Time saving to `highscore.txt`
 - 🟦 Colorful fruit and special food